Bronto-so/bronto-playwright/README.md

 ## Configuration

-Configure bronto-playwright by setting environment variables:
+Configure @bronto.so/playwright by setting environment variables:

-`BRONTO_EMAIL`: The email you use to login into Bronto's editor `BRONTO_PASSWORD`: You must set a password in order to use Bronto.
+- `BRONTO_EMAIL`: The email you use to login into Bronto's editor
+- `BRONTO_PASSWORD`: You must set a password in order to use Bronto.
 You can do it trough the account page.

 ## Contributing